Sint-Michielsgestel: Medieval times

 The current center of Sint-Michielsgestel is not the same as the medieval center.
 Right into the 15th century, there were references to 'Gestel near Herlaar'.
 The economic center of the parish was in the current hamlet Halder, with its water mills.
 In Halder was also the ruined motte-and-bailey castle of Oud Herlaer, which probably dates from the 11th or 12th century.
 The associated Lords of Herlaer start to get mentioned from 1079.
 During medieval times a surprising number of castles and other moated sites was built in vicinity of Sint-Michielsgestel.

 The importance of the village Sint-Michielsgestel probably stems from the possibility to safely cross the Dommel.
-The remains of a wooden 10th century church were found at the foot of the church tower Oude toren in the village.
+The remains of a wooden 10th-century church were found at the foot of the church tower Oude toren in the village.
 The church of Sint-Michielsgestel is dedicated to the archangel St. Michael, and this was already the case in medieval times.
-Remains of another 10th century church were found in the hamlet Ruimel, between Halder and Herlaer.
+Remains of another 10th-century church were found in the hamlet Ruimel, between Halder and Herlaer.

 In the village name, 'Gestel' is a concatenation of Geest, meaning sandy ground at a higher level, and (Loo), meaning forest.
 In other words an elevated sandy ground in the forest.
 The prefix 'Sint-Michiels' comes in handy, because in Brabant there are multiple places named Gastel/Gestel.
 The first certain reference to the village (Sint-Michiels)gestel dates from 1281.

-Its name was first mentioned when the estates or heerlijkheden Herlaer and Gestel were joined in approx. 1314 AD.
+Its name was first mentioned when the estates or heerlijkheden Herlaer and Gestel were joined c.
+1314 AD.